-Sexual Assault: The Academy's Sexual Assault Prevention and Response policy identifies sexual assault as a crime of violence, and defines it "as intentional touching of a sexual nature against the will (by use of force, physical threat, or abuse of authority), or without the consent of the victim.
+Sexual Assault: The Academy's Sexual Assault Prevention and Response policy identifies sexual assault as a crime of violence, and defines it "as intentional touching of a sexual nature against the will (by use of force, physical threat, or abuse of authority), or without the consent of another person, or where that person is incapacitated(e.g., "passed out," sleeping, or impaired due to the use of alcohol or drugs, including prescription medications) or otherwise incapable of giving consent.
 The victim of sexual assault may be male or female and the perpetrator of the sexual assault may be of the same or opposite sex.
 Sexual assault includes, but is not limited to the following:

-- a) Unwanted kissing, groping, fondling, or other more aggressive physical acts, such as rape, nonconsensual sodomy (oral or anal sex), or attempts to commit these acts; - b) Sexual contact with someone whom you reasonably should have known was impaired due to the use of alcohol or drugs (including prescription medications); - c) Sexual contact with someone who is "passed out", sleeping, or otherwise incapacitated;

-- d) Sexual contact with someone who is unable to say "no" and/or change their mind due to the presence of coercion or intimidation, and; - e) Sexual contact with someone who is under the age of consent in the jurisdiction in which the sexual assault occurs."
+- a) Sexual intercourse, including anal, oral or, vaginal penetration, however slight, with a body part (e.g., penis, finger, hand or tongue) or an object; - b) Kissing, touching, groping, fondling, or other intentional contact with the breasts, buttocks, groin, or genitals (over or under an individuals clothing) for purposes of sexual gratification or when such private body parts are otherwise touched in a sexual manner; - c) Sexual contact with someone who is unable to say "no" and/or change their mind due to the presence of coercion or intimidation, and; - d) Sexual contact with someone who is under the age of consent in the jurisdiction in which the sexual assault occurs."